Intimacy Counselling Client Contract

 Confidentiality & Limits to Confidentiality

 5. All counsellors receive professional supervision from senior colleagues and peers on a regular basis.
 This is where we discuss aspects of our work that are challenging, successful or just seem to need reflecting on.
-Regular supervision provides a check on the quality and safety of our work, a means to develop our knowledge and skills, and a place where we can talk about ways that our work is affecting us personally.
+Regular supervision provides a check on the quality and safety of our work, a means to develop knowledge and skills, and a place where we/therapists can talk about ways that our work is affecting us personally.
 Though the focus is primarily on us and our work we, of course, have to talk about our clients during supervision.
 We do our best to avoid saying anything that might identify a client.

-6. By signing this contract we agree sessions will not be recorded or filmed (video or sound) without both of our prior knowledge and approval.
+7. By signing this contract we agree sessions will not be recorded or filmed (video or sound) without both of our prior knowledge and approval.

 Notes & Files